SDSilicus/ccda-xslt-vulnerabilities/README.md

 Let me say that again: simply viewing a document could cause a clinician to leak full EHR priviliges to a remote third party attacker.
-The attacker could then proceed to downlad data about any patient in the practice.
-And worse yet, a clever attacker might chain this vulnerability into a **viral vector** that could spread across practices: by leveraging Friendly Web EHR's internal API, the attacker could use stolen session tokens to:
+The attacker could then proceed to download data about any patient in the practice.
+And worse yet, a clever attacker might chain this vulnerability into a **viral vector** that could spread across practices: by leveraging Friendly Web EHR's internal API, the attacker might theoretically use stolen session tokens to:

 1. Fetch all contacts from a user's address book
 2. Spam all contacts with a referral note that included an infected C-CDA document